-AKIS the acronym the Agricultural Knowledge and Innovation System.
-It concerns the cooperation between different actors working on knowledge transfer and Agricultural Knowledge innovation.
-The mission of the SWG and Innovation Systems AKIS, established in 2010, is to build an EU-wide knowledge innovation and network focusing specifically on working with and for farmers.
+AKIS is the acronym for the Agricultural Knowledge and Innovation System.
+It concerns the cooperation between different actors working on knowledge transfer and innovation.
+The mission of the SWG AKIS, established in 2010, is to build an EU-wide knowledge and innovation network focusing specifically on working with and for farmers.
 The main objectives are: i) improving the functioning of knowledge and innovation systems in the bioeconomy, ii) pursuing the outcomes of all foresight studies to stimulate appropriate research and innovation activities, knowledge generation and knowledge exchange, iii) covering all agrifood and biomass chains, from producer to consumer, in a systemic approach.
-The Group's current planned activities (mandate 2023-2024) are to: - · focus on improving the functioning of knowledge and innovation systems in the - achieve greater impact of the Multi-Actor Approach (MAA) implementation in EU AKIS, - define the role of education in EU AKIS, - define the role of digitisation and E-infrastructures in knowledge exchange, - define the role of social innovation and inclusiveness in the EU AKIS. swg ARCH
+The Group's current planned activities (mandate 2023-2024) are to: - focus on improving the functioning of knowledge and innovation systems in the bioeconomy, - achieve greater impact of Multi-Actor Approach (MAA) implementation in EU AKIS, - define the role of education in EU AKIS, - define the role of digitisation and E-infrastructures in knowledge exchange, - define the role of social innovation and inclusiveness in the EU AKIS. swg ARCH